 Date: On request

-Category: Data Science/Data Analytics
+Category: Data Science/Data Engineering

 Do you want to build systems that learn from experience?
 Or exploit data to create simple predictive models of the world?